 Q: Do I need to physically distance within my cohort?

-A: The cohort model limits interactions so that contact is possible.
-However, physical distancing and modified sport rules are still highly recommended.2
+A: The cohort model limits interactions so that contact is possible after current restrictions banning contact sports are lifted.1

 Q: Do I need to wear a mask while returning to sport?
 If so, when?